Youtube Facebook Twitter Instagram

 Off-site catering does not include:

-If you are transporting food you must advise Council of all the food transport vehicles involved in the catering operation.
+If you are transporting food you must advise us of all the food transport vehicles involved in the catering operation.

 The Queensland Food Act 2006 (Food Safety Standards) require that: